As Seen on Good Day Sacramento – Visions Student Organizes Can Drive for the Sixth Year

 We helped Cameron reach his 2017 goal of collecting 10,000 food items.
 Visions had collection boxes at our main office.

 Cameron also had many more local collection boxes at: Acme Chiropractic, Benefits Done Right, Carmichael Parks & Rec District, Civil Air Patrol (Squadron 14), Dax Construction, Dovewood Court, Emigh Hardware, Ethan Conrad Properties, Grass Valley 4 Wheelers, Hands In Motion Home School Group, Natomas Home School Alliance and the Yuba-Sutter Mall.

 Donate Via GoFundMe

-You too can donate to Cameron’s GoFundMe account here.
+Cameron accepted donations via GoFundMe as well.
 These monetary donations are used to buy canned goods in bulk through his partnership with Grocery Outlet.
 This partnership allows Cameron to buy the food at a discount and they even special order some of the items ahead of time to ensure they have enough in stock.